department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 ### Who's covered?

 - Veterans
-- Dependents
+- Dependents of Veterans

 </div>

 ### What kind of benefits can I get?

--	Free health care
+-	Health care
 -	Financial support (monthly payments)

 ### How do I get these benefits?

 You’ll need to apply for benefits.
-When you apply, you‘ll have to prove your health problems were caused by—or got worse because of—your service.
+When you apply, you‘ll have to show that your health problems were likely caused by—or got worse because of—your service.

 #### What health problems are covered by these benefits?